 Will you help us?
 We’re having a particularly difficult time meeting our expenses and we need your help.
 Would you consider making a donation today?
 We’re a 501c3 non-profit so all gifts are tax deductible in the U.S. To make a donation, look for the donate button on the top right side of the page.
 Thank you for making it easier for us to continue to speak out about abuse and spreading the hope for healing!

 Now that you’ve heard my experience and thoughts about this, I’d love to hear yours.
 Please comment below and don’t forget to subscribe to the comments so you can continue to participate in the discussion.
 If you would like to protect your privacy, you don’t have to use your real name.
 Email addresses are never made public.

-Patty Hite is a facilitator of Overcoming Sexual Abuse.
-A survivor of emotional, physical and sexual abuse, Patty has been tenaciously pursuing her healing for over thirty years.
+As a survivor of emotional, physical and sexual abuse, Patty Hite has been tenaciously pursuing her healing for over thirty years.
 She’s a passionate advocate for all survivors and dedicates her life to inspiring emotional wholeness in others.
 As a former victim of spousal abuse, she’s delighted to have found the meaning of true love, a respectful relationship, and support with her late husband, Lonnie.
 She’s blessed with four children and six grandchildren.